-Oppo prepping 32GB Find 5 to accompany 16GB modelAlex Wagner - Deputy Managing Editor, News Desk
+Oppo prepping 32GB Find 5 to accompany 16GB modelAlex Wagner - Editorial Director of News and Content

 Oppo officially took the wraps off of its Find 5 Android smartphone earlier this month, and while the new handset touts some pretty high-end specs, one aspect of it that may have bothered some folks the fact that it's got just 16GB of storage and no microSD slot for additional memory.
 There's now a bit of good news for those large library-having people, though, as Oppo has revealed that a 32GB flavor of the Find 5 is also on the way.
 The company posted the above image on its Facebook page, confirming the existence of a 32GB Find 5 that'll cost $569.

 Also included in this image is a list of countries that the Find 5 will be released to, with both the U.S. and Canada making the cut.
 Oppo says that plans to launch the Find 5 in all of these countries in the first quarter of 2013, with the hopes that it'll do so as close to the early January Chinese launch window as possible.